sojiadeshina/aws-deeplens-worker-safety-project/README.md

 ### Create an Object Detection inference function using MXNet and GluonCV

+0. Run the following in a terminal or conda environment `pip install mxnet gluoncv`
 1. Download the code from [demo-webcam.py](./code/demo_webcam.py) to your local machine.
 2. Go to line 18 and modify the line below with the name of your S3 bucket created in the earlier step.